 Our attorneys understand that losing a loved is a devastating and tragic experience.
 Unfortunately, the death of a loved one can be made more difficult when it is the result of another party's negligent and reckless actions.
-At Moody Law – serving the Central Florida area, including Winter Haven and Lakeland – a compassionate and understanding wrongful death attorney can help if you have lost a loved one.
+At Moody Law – serving serving Central Florida and Polk County, including Lakeland, Bartow, Winter Haven, and Haines City– a compassionate and understanding wrongful death attorney can help if you have lost a loved one.
 We are committed to holding negligent parties liable for their actions.
 To schedule a free consultation with Moody Law, contact a personal injury attorney from our Lakeland and Bartow offices today.

 Wrongful Death Lawsuits

 We know that the time after a family member's death can be confusing and trying.
 For that reason, we are committed to handling our clients' legal needs so that they can continue the healing process.
 Many people don't know what their legal options are in the event of a wrongful death.
 If you have lost a loved one, you may be eligible for financial compensation.
 However, certain criteria must be met in order to file a wrongful death lawsuit: